grizzly0304/flags/README.md

 *The Research Question*

-How have historical events and cultural shifts influenced the color distribution in national flags across different regions and time periods from 1874 to 2024 and are there meaningful conclusions to be derived by visualizing these changes?
+How has the color distribution on national flags across different regions and time periods from 1874 to 2024 changed and are there meaningful conclusions as to why, how, and the underlying meaning to be derived from visualizing these changes?

 *Building a dataset*